AmraniCh/github-code-font-changer/README.md

 ## 🚀 Features

+- As of Version 3, changing font size is supported.
 - As of version 2, you can use the fonts installed in your local machine alongside the fonts provided by the extension.
 - Change the font weight for the selected font family.
 - Hide the indentation guides.